"Engage" Design System — Case Study

 Research

-Establishing the foundation of a large-scale product has to be one of the most consequential challenges a designer or engineer will face.
-At scale, every aspect is amplified, with the inherent complexities, risks, and unknowns capable of crippling any product without a proper foundation.
+Establishing the foundation of a large-scale product has to be one of the most consequential challenges a designer or engineer will face, with inherent complexities, risks, and unknowns all amplified by scale.

-I knew appropriate systems and tools must be put in place to manage the complexity associated with a large-scale product; however, I did not have clarity as to which.
-So, I partnered with our lead engineer, and we started researching.
-We read articles, studied guidelines created by industry-leading brands such as Facebook, Airbnb, and Google, and searched for others who had faced a similar challenge.
+I knew appropriate systems and tools needed to be put in place to manage this complexity; however, I did not have clarity as to which.
+So, I partnered with our lead engineer, and together we started researching.
+We read articles, studied guidelines created by industry-leaders, and learned from what others were doing who faced similar challenges.

-The research paid off as we started defining the systems, tools, and processes upon which the Emgage App Platform would be built.
+The research paid off, guiding us in defining the systems, tools, and processes upon which the Emgage App Platform would be built.
 Below are a few key decisions we made related to the design system:

 Key Decisions